 The game’s shotgun start style has allowed it to be adaptable and flexible in the time necessary to complete a tournament.
 It is an excellent method for compressing and shortening the game’s duration.

 As a result, people who dislike extended matches will love this format.
-We hope you learned something new about shotgun starts in golf from this article.
-If you have any questions about our guide or shotgun starts, please leave them in the comments section below.
+I hope you learned something new about shotgun starts in golf from this article.
+If you have any questions about my guide or shotgun starts, please leave them in the comments section below.